Westerfield railway station

-The station was opened in 1859 and is located on the south side of the small village of Westerfield.
+The station was opened in 1859 and is on the south side of the small village of Westerfield.
 Patronage has never been high and it may be the fact that its location as a junction of two branches has been partly responsible for keeping it open.
 Notwithstanding its low usage, a report commissioned by Suffolk County Council reported that 25,384 people lived in the catchment area for the station.